aimfeld/ZendDiCompiler/README.md

 # Caveats

-- Getter injection is not supported yet.
-Instances must be injected via constructor injection.
+- Setter injection and interface injection are not supported yet.
+Instances must be injected via constructor injection (which I recommend over the two other methods anyway).
 - Using ZendDiCompiler makes sense if you develop a large application or a framework.
 For smaller applications, ZendDiCompiler may be overkill and you should handle instantiation using Zend\ServiceManager callback methods.

 # Installation